 Strain the pumpkin.
 Strain the pumpkin by lining a small mesh strainer with a paper towel.
 Add the pumpkin and then let it drain until you are ready to use it.

 Combine the dry ingredients.
-Mix together the dry ingredients, the flour, salt, baking soda, and pumpkin pie spice.
-Whisk together to mix and set aside.
+Mix together the flour, salt, baking soda, and pumpkin pie spice.
+Whisk together in a medium bowl and set aside.

 Add the pumpkin and the vanilla to the sugar.
 Whisk one more time.